 Pre-'91 Retiree - former Qwest Employees who retired on a service or disability pension under either the U S WEST Management Pension Plan or the Qwest Pension Plan prior to January 1, 1991.
-Effective January 1, 1991, medical and dental expense coverage for these Retirees has been made available to these eligible Retirees under a Retiree Health Care Medical Plan only through option (Plan 1, 2, 3 or 4) and a Retiree Health Care Dental Plan only through option (Plan 1, 2, 3, 4, or 5).
+Effective January 1, 1991, guaranteed medical and dental expense coverage for these Retirees has been made available to these eligible Retirees under a Retiree Health Care Medical Plan only through option (Plan 1, 2, 3 or 4) and a Retiree Health Care Dental Plan only through option (Plan 1, 2, 3, 4, or 5).
 Currently Benefits for Pre-91 Retirees are provided under these same Medical Plan benefit options under the CenturyLink Retiree and Inactive Health Plan.
 Other options that may be made available are not considered to be guaranteed benefits.

-Predecessor Plans - The Plans identified below are "Predecessor Plans" eligible for the Medical Plan 1.
-See Predecessor Plans at the back of this SPD for the other historical reference:
+Predecessor Plan - The Pacific Northwest Bell Telephone Company Health Care Plan eligible for the Medical Plan 3.
+See Predecessor Plans at the back of this SPD for other historical reference.